 Nap Training Resources That You Need To Succeed

 Now, in the interest of helping you along in your nap coaching, we wanted to give you all the information we could about baby and toddler naps.
 Knowledge is power, after all!
 So if nap training is proving difficult, and you feel like you need additional help, we invite you to check out our special nap-focused e-book, Mastering Naps & Schedules.

 With over 45 sample schedules, along with a wealth of napping tips and techniques, Mastering Naps and Schedules is a fantastic resource for parents who want to continue working on naps themselves, but want an abundance of information to help them along the way.
 Your purchase will include helpful bonuses too!
 It’s a fantastic deal!

 Or, if you’re just feeling too overwhelmed (or perhaps too exhausted) to do this on your own, remember – you don’t have to.
 You don’t!
 We are here to help!
 Our team of kind, compassionate, expert sleep consultants is ready and waiting to help you and your child get the sleep you need.
 With the help of one of our sweet and supportive “drill sergeants”, You CAN conquer sleep training boot camp! 😉

 First, check out our sleep consulting packages and see which one looks like a good fit for you.

-Then, create your Helpdesk account, fill out and upload your Family Sleep History Form, connect with your consultant, and that’s it!
+Then, login to your Helpdesk account, fill out your child profile, and complete your Sleep History form to connect with your consultant, and that’s it!
 You’ll have the expert help and caring support you need to conquer sleep training boot camp once and for all!